The Jesus of Islam

 Muslims also claim Jesus was never crucified and is the Messiah for Jews only.
 Romans 3:29 says, “Or is He the God of the Jews only?
 Is He not also the God of the Gentiles?
 Yes, of the Gentiles also”

 In these last days, discernment is so important.
 Even supernatural manifestations of Jesus need to be judged by Scripture.
 Five years ago at a revival meeting, I heard Pastor John Kilpatrick talk about an incident that happened when he was 15 years old.
-A figure that looked like Jesus appeared before him.
+A figure that looked like Jesus appeared before him in his bedroom.
 As John was about to fall down and worship this being, a voice inside him asked, “Where are his nail prints?”
 John then commanded this spirit figure to go away.

 Which Jesus do you preach and worship?
 Make sure He’s the one described in the Holy Bible.
 Otherwise, you are bowing down to a false Christ that cannot save you.